 This section gives information on anxiety disorders.
-It explains the symptoms, treatments and way to manage an anxiety disorder.
-This information is for people affected by anxiety disorders in England who are 18 or over.
-It’s also for their carers, friends and relatives and anyone interested in this subject.
+It explains the symptoms, treatments and ways to manage the condition.
+This section is for adults in England who live with anxiety disorders as well as their loved ones and carers.

 - Anxiety can make you feel worried or scared.